 Set goals for yourself – identifying and achieving goals is a great way to increase motivation and develop a positive mood.

 Help is available!
 Sometimes support from family and friends is not quite enough.
 Besides discussing the problem with your primary care physician, it might benefit you to meet with a therapist face-to-face or online via a teleconferencing platform.
 A trained therapist can provide you with the tools and the motivation to alleviate your depression.
 Therapy can also provide you with the right tools to prevent re-occurrence of depression.
 If you are ever feeling suicidal please reach out by calling 1-800-273-TALK.

-If you would like help with depression or other issues that might be on your mind, please feel free to contact me.
-I would like to help.
+If you would like help coping with depression in Michigan or other issues that might be on your mind, please feel free to contact us.
+We are here to help!